Micro Switch SD Series

 German-made Hall effect keyboard switches from RAFI, RFT and possibly also Sasse all used a single Hall sensor model.
 Older RFT TSH 19 switches used a TESLA MH1SS1 Hall sensor, copied from an SW Series sensor.
 RFH TSH 19/F switches, and all of RAFI’s RS 74 C and RS 76 C switches, use VEB HFO B 461 G Hall sensors.
 B 461 G are four-terminal with an enable line for matrix scanning.

 By comparison, Micro Switch offered a variety of output options.
 Details on sensing modes are not at all clear to anyone who does not either understand electronics or have a test bench and parts to play with.
-The following descriptions are only a very approximate guide and may be incorrect.

 - Sink level